 The work of the new research team will help scientists and doctors understand more about the specific nature of childhood AML so that new, targeted treatments can be developed to give children affected by it a better chance of survival.

 The Paul O’Gorman Leukaemia Research Centre provides up-to-date facilities for research teams to work on new treatments for the benefit of all leukaemia patients – including children.
-Before this important centre opened, haematology research in Glasgow was scattered around six different sites with outdated equipment or inadequate facilities, making it very hard to join up NHS work, research and clinical activity.

 We contributed £500,000 to help fund this major new leukaemia research centre.